-The input impedance is high enough (20k ohms balanced) to allow "daisy-chaining", or multiple parallel input connections.
-The headroom of the input circuits will also accept the maximum output level from virtually any low-level signal source.
-Balanced signals are less sensitive to AC hum and radio interference.
-The source impedance should be less than 1k ohms to avoid high frequency losses if long cable runs are used.
+The input impedance is high enough (20 K ohms balanced) to allow "daisy-chaining", or multiple parallel input connections.
+The headroom of the input circuits is also high enough to accept the maximum output level from virtually any low-level signal source.
+Balanced signals are less sensitive to AC hum and RF interference.
+The source impedance should be less than 1 Kohms to avoid high frequency losses in long cables.

-To daisy chain amplifiers, use the XLR-male connector, labeled Link, provided on each channel.
-It is connected in parallel with the Neutrik Combo jack on each input.
+To daisy chain amplifiers, use the screw-terminal (Phoenix connector), labeled Link, provided on each channel.
+It is connected in parallel with the Neutrik® Combo jack on each input.